kai-koch/wut/README.md

 * Install node.js (http://nodejs.org/)
 * Install MySql (e.g. http://www.apachefriends.org)
 * Download and unpack the source code to a directory of your choice
-* Use npm in that directory to install the modules "node-mysql" and "twit" ("npm install mysql@2.0.0-alpha4" and "npm install twit").
+* Use npm in that directory to install the modules "node-mysql" and "twit" ("npm install").
 This will put these required modules into the sub folder "node_modules"
 * Create the needed tables with sql/CreateTables.sql and a MySQL-client of your choice
 * Make the needed authentication keys on Twitter.
 Create twitConfig.js and dbConfig.js in the directory of the application.
 See: twitConfig.sample and dbConfig.sample as templates
 * Insert your search terms into the tables "wut_follow", "wut_track" and "wut_locations"